florisdenhengst/website/content/posts/music-bingo.md

 and bookkeeping.

 *Music* bingo, however, puts a nice twist to the original game that makes it more fun, exciting and skill-based.
-Music bingo is like regular bingo with two small differences that make it just so much more fun.
-The first difference is in the bingo cards: these consist of a grid of cells but each cell contains a song title instead of a number.
-Instead of drawing random numbers from a tumbler, songs are played.
+Music bingo is like regular bingo with some minor differences that make it just so much more fun.
+The first difference is in the bingo cards: these consist of a grid of cells like in regular bingo but each cell contains a song title instead of a number.
+Instead of drawing random numbers from a tumbler, songs are played from a (randomized) playlist.
 If a song is played, it can be marked on the card and once a player has five marked cells in a row, they shout 'BINGO!' and collect their prize.

 In this blog post I will describe how to organise a music bingo.
 Some coding is required for now, but I might come back to this fun topic and create some tooling for non-tech-savvy music bingo